top of page

 A camel overlooking the pyramids of Khufu, Khafre, Menkaure: a timeless view of ancient Cairo

 As a child, the pyramids were just a shadow on the horizon outside my window.
-Years later, upon returning to Cairo, I saw them with different eyes: the golden morning light on the ancient stones enveloped me in a profound serenity and awakened within me a sense of pure wonder.
+Returning as an adult, I saw them with different eyes.

 Memory Box